Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 Your closing recommendation is the most important 60 seconds of the entire interview.
 Use this three-part structure that mirrors how real consultants present to clients.

-Step 1: State your recommendation clearly.
-"I recommend that [Company] should [action]."
+State your recommendation clearly: "I recommend that [Company] should [action]"

-Step 3: Suggest next steps.
-"If I had more time, I would want to investigate [area] to further validate this recommendation."
+- Suggest next steps: "If I had more time, I would want to investigate [area] to further validate this recommendation"

 Keep your total recommendation under 60 seconds.
-Be direct and confident.
-Do not introduce new information you have not discussed during the case.
+Be direct and confident, and do not introduce new information you have not discussed during the case.

 How Long Does It Take to Prepare for Case Interviews?

-Based on data from candidates I have coached, most people who land offers at top consulting firms invest 50 to 80 hours of total preparation over 4 to 8 weeks.
+Based on the candidates I have coached, most people who land offers at top consulting firms invest 50 to 80 hours of total preparation over 4 to 8 weeks.
 Here is a realistic study timeline.

 Week |